Questions about finding funding

 What if ORSP hasn’t contacted me yet?

 While ORSP will send a letter to new tenure-track faculty members prior to their arrival at Loyola, it’s possible that we did not receive your contact information prior to our mailing.
 We’re sorry we haven’t been in touch.
 Please contact us at your earliest convenience.
-If your appointment is in the natural sciences or business disciplines, please contact Julie Ryder.
-If you will be teaching in any other discipline, please contact Derek Bowden.

 What if the ORSP has completed a funding search for me and has not found any good matches?